weaveworks/gitopssets-controller/docs/README.md

 ```
 In this case, all directories that are subdirectories of `examples/kustomize/environments` will be generated, **but** not `examples/kustomize/environments/production`.

+**Note**: The directory tree detection is restricted to the same directory as the path, no recursion is done.

+In fact the path is treated as a [Glob](https://pkg.go.dev/path/filepath#Glob).

 ### PullRequests generator

 This will require to make authenticated requests to your Git hosting provider e.g. GitHub, GitLab, Bitbucket etc.